|

 such thing as 'radiant heat'.
 I know it's used

-all the time but in reality, radiant is an
+all the time but in reality, radiant and heat

 Facts |